 - 2 pineapples, cut into long slices

-When the cake is done, remove from oven and let sit for a couple of minutes.
+- When the cake is done, remove from the oven and let sit for a couple of minutes.
 Take a large serving platter and place it face-down on the hot skillet.
-With one hand held flat on the bottom of the platter and the other holding the handle of the skillet (using a hot pad!
-The skillet will be hot), flip the cake over.
+With one hand-held flat on the bottom of the platter and the other holding the handle of the skillet (using a hot pad!
+The skillet will be hot!), flip the cake over.
 Once the platter is firmly on the counter, use both hands to gently lift the skillet away.

 Thank you for supporting the brands that support us here at iambaker!
 It has been a dream of mine to partner with Challenge Butter and I am just thrilled to be able to share a product that I love and use!